 Empathy is sometimes confused with sympathy.
-Unlike sympathy, which is the ability to acknowledge another’s emotional state and then offer reassurance and comfort, empathy derives from having had the same/similar experience or the capacity to put oneself in another’s shoes.
+Unlike sympathy – the ability to acknowledge another’s emotional state and then offer reassurance and comfort – empathy derives from having had the same or similar experience, or having the capacity to put oneself in another’s shoes.

 It’s interesting to note here that, although speculative, some researchers have attributed our capacity to react to and reproduce others’ expressed emotions to the existence of mirror neurons in the brain.
-Following this line of thought, unless one is sociopathic, i.e., has malfunctioning mirror neurons, we all have the capacity for empathy or to be empathic.
+Following this line of thought: unless one is sociopathic (has malfunctioning mirror neurons), we all have the capacity for empathy or to be empathic.

 So what’s the difference between being empathic and being an empath?
 I’m going to speak from my own experience rather than cite the “experts,” because I’ve discovered that there really is no such thing as an expert on this subject.